Jones Hall Office 286

 8. Demonstrated competency in the performance of basic nursing skills in a laboratory setting.

-9. Discuss compassionate behaviors and appropriate communication skills for the care of culturally diverse patients and families.
+9. Discuss appropriate communication skills for the care of culturally diverse patients and families.

 10. Identify the role of the nurse in using community and global resources to help meet the needs of patients and families across the lifespan.